Is research expensive?

 Supply vs demand

-The basic of profitable economy is supply and demand.
+The basics of a profitable economy is supply and demand.
 The higher the supply than the demand of a product, the higher the price and the profit margin of the product, and otherwise.
 Supplies are set by sellers and demands are set by buyers.

 High-value products (and services) require extensive knowledge, obtained from research activities.
-This requirement causes that only some companies (or even in some cases only very few companies) can offer the products or services and creates supply limitations of the products and services.
-With the limited supplies and constant or even higher demands, the selling price of the products and services can be increased so that high profit margin can be obtained.
-This high profit margin economy that makes advanced countries as what they are now.
-Producing high-value products and services is the key to go from a middle-income country to high-income (advanced) country.
+This requirement causes only some companies (or even in some cases only very few companies) can offer the products or services and creates supply limitations for the products and services.
+With limited supplies and constant or even higher demands, the selling price of the products and services can be increased so that a high-profit margin can be obtained.
+This high profit-margin economy makes advanced countries what they are now.
+Producing high-value products and services is the key to going from a middle-income country to a high-income (advanced) country.

-Figure 1 shows an illustration of how high value products or services can increase profit margins.
+Figure 1 shows an illustration of how high-value products or services can increase profit margins.
 In Figure 1, we present a hypothetical example in manufacturing.
 Suppose we have blocks of metal cylinders.
-When the diameter of the cylinders have ± 1mm tolerances, the selling price of the cylinders are around £2.5.
-When the tolerance of the produced cylinders reduced to ± 0.5mm (that is the accuracy of the cylinders improved), the selling price will be increased to £12.5.
-When the accuracy of cylinders again improved, the selling price will be higher, up to exponentially, than those with less accuracy.
-Due to the high price, the profit margin of selling high accuracy cylinders will be high as well.
-Although the production cost of high accuracy cylinders will be higher than those with less accuracy, since not many companies can offer high accuracy cylinders (supplies become limited), we can set the selling price very high and have high profit margins.
+When the diameter of the cylinders has ± 1mm tolerances, the selling price of the cylinders is around £2.5.
+When the tolerance of the produced cylinders is reduced to ± 0.5mm (that is the accuracy of the cylinders improved), the selling price will be increased to £12.5.
+When the accuracy of cylinders again improves, the selling price will be higher, up to exponentially, than those with less accuracy.
+Due to the high price, the profit margin of selling high-accuracy cylinders will be high as well.
+Although the production cost of high-accuracy cylinders will be higher than those with less accuracy, since not many companies can offer high-accuracy cylinders (supplies become limited), we can set the selling price very high and have high-profit margins.

 Technology readiness level

-It is already common that the level of research and development maturity is represented as technology readiness level (TRL).
-This level describes at what phases a research and development are by dividing the phase into nine levels, from TRL 1 to TRL 9.
-The TRL levels are shown in figure 2.
+It is already common that the level of research and development maturity is represented as the technology readiness level (TRL).
+This level describes what phases of research and development are by dividing the phase into nine levels, from TRL 1 to TRL 9.
+The TRL levels are shown in Figure 2.

-In figure 2, TRL 1 and TRL 2 describe the stage of basic research where basic science phenomena are studied.
-These basic phenomena include the field in engineering, social and economic (not only science and medicine).
-The output of TRL 1 and TRL 2 are usually the prove of concepts or models of observations in the form of paper publications or technical reports (TRL 3).
+In Figure 2, TRL 1 and TRL 2 describe the stage of basic research where basic science phenomena are studied.
+These basic phenomena include the fields of engineering, social and economics (not only science and medicine).
+The outputs of TRL 1 and TRL 2 are usually the proof of concepts or models of observations in the form of paper publications or technical reports (TRL 3).

-Starting at TRL 4, the prove of concepts start to be developed further to produce technology demonstrations, commonly in the form of working prototypes (TRL 5 and TRL 6).
-TRL 7 start to develop further the working prototypes (from TRL 6) to be ready for production at TRL 9.
+Starting at TRL 4, the proof of concepts starts to be developed further to produce technology demonstrations, commonly in the form of working prototypes (TRL 5 and TRL 6).
+TRL 7 starts to develop further the working prototypes (from TRL 6) to be ready for production at TRL 9.
 During TRL 7 and TRL 8, the infrastructure of the product developments is prepared, for example, manufacturing systems, logistic systems and marketing systems.
-Before product/service launchings at TRL 9, comprehensive tests of the products/services are carried out.
-Finally, the products/services can enter the market, that is to be sold to customer.
+Before products/services launch at TRL 9, comprehensive tests of the products/services are carried out.
+Finally, the products/services can enter the market, that is to be sold to customers.

 Government and industry funding responsibility

-from figure 3, It is the job of the government of a country to fund research at TRL 1 to TRL 6.
-The government fund the research carried out in universities or governmental research institutes (for example to pay the salary of researchers, purchasing research equipment, conference travel costs and consumable research materials).
+From Figure 3, It is the job of the government of a country to fund research at TRL 1 to TRL 6.
+The government funds the research carried out in universities or governmental research institutes (for example to pay the salary of researchers, purchasing research equipment, conference travel costs and consumable research materials).
 The academics and researchers at the universities and research institutes conduct the funded research.

 How much to invest?

 This is one common question to answer.
 Let’s see in the case of the UK government.
-For 2021-2022, the government prepare budget of £14.9 billion to spend for research and development activities.
+For 2021-2022, the government prepared a budget of £14.9 billion to spend for research and development activities.
 Their target is to invest 2.4% of the total gross domestic product (GDP) in research in 2024.

-The £14.9 billion is distributed into six main research organisations: UK research and innovation (UKRI), UK space agency, UK atomic energy authority, national academies, met office and national measurement systems (figure 4).
-From figure 4, specifically for engineering, from UKRI, the funding is distributed to engineering and physical science research council (EPSRC) for TRL 1 to TRL 3 and Innovate UK for TRL 4 to TRL 6.
+The £14.9 billion is distributed into six main research organisations: UK Research and Innovation (UKRI), UK Space Agency, UK Atomic Energy Authority, national academies, the Met Office and national measurement systems (Figure 4).
+From Figure 4, specifically for engineering, from UKRI, the funding is distributed to the Engineering and Physical Science Research Council (EPSRC) for TRL 1 to TRL 3 and Innovate UK for TRL 4 to TRL 6.

 This £14.9 billion is a lot of money and shows that research is expensive.
 However, we cannot stop here and should look further ahead!